maxduu/Web-Search-Engine/README.md

 ### Crawler

-The crawler is an extension of the crawl task from HW2.
 The crawler follows the Mercator model and distributes the tasks involved in the crawl.
 Added are a worker and master Spark Java servers along with changes to the queue and other aspects of the crawler to increase efficiency.

 ### Indexer
 The indexer takes documents and creates an inverted index which maps terms to documents that contain them, along a seond table that maps terms to their IDFs.